davidemms/OrthoFinder/README.md

 3) **OrthologousGroups_UnassignedGenes.csv** is is a comma seperated text file that is identical in format to **OrthologousGroups.csv** but contains all of the genes that were not assigned to any orthogroup.

-For details on running OrthoFinder from pre-computed BLAST search results see below.

 Installing Dependencies
 =======================